ramit05/myblog/_posts/giving-up.md

 3. Art of Persevernece

-I remeber Dr. APJ Abdul Kalam saying one day
+I remeber Dr. APJ Abdul Kalam saying one day,
+" If four things are followed - having a great aim, acquiring knowledge, hard work, and perseverance - then anything can be achieved"

 4. Being Courageous